About security and identity

 - Active Directory (AD)

 Azure AD and MSA support cloud authentication.
 We recommend Azure AD when you need to manage a large group of users.
 Otherwise, if you have a small user base accessing your organization in Azure DevOps, you can simply use Microsoft accounts.
-For additional information, see Access Azure DevOps with Azure Active Directory (Azure AD).
+For additional information, see About accessing Azure DevOps with Azure Active Directory (Azure AD).

 For on-premises deployments, AD is recommended when managing a large group of users.
 For additional information, see Set up groups for use in on-premises deployments.